DilanM818/Wordlist_Generator/README.md

 * **Command-Line Interface (CLI):**  Uses `click` to provide a user-friendly command-line interface for easy use and customization.
 * **Output Options:** Can output the top words and/or password mutations to files.

-**Disclaimer:**

-**Use this tool responsibly and ethically.**  Password generation based on website content should be used for security research, penetration testing (with proper authorization), and educational purposes.  **Do not use this tool for illegal activities or unauthorized access to systems.**  The generated passwords are based on common patterns and may not be effective against sophisticated password policies.

 ## Installation

   **Clone the repository:**